simonambridge/RTFAP2/README.md

 The streaming analytics element of this application is made up of two parts:

-* The transaction producer is a Scala/Akka app that generates random transactions and then places those transactions on a Kafka queue.
+* A transaction "producer" - a Scala/Akka app that generates random credit card transactions and then places those transactions onto a Kafka queue.
-* The transaction consumer, also written in Scala, is a Spark streaming job that (a) consumes the messages put on the Kafka queue and then (b) parses those messages, evalutes the transaction status and then writes them to the Datastax/Cassandra table.
-It also generates rolling summary lines into the txn_count_min table every minute.
+* A transaction "consumer" - also written in Scala, is a Spark streaming job that (a) consumes the messages put on the Kafka queue, and then (b) parses those messages, evalutes the transaction status and then writes them to the Datastax/Cassandra table `transactions`.
+It also generates rolling summary lines into the ```txn_count_min``` table every minute.

-Streaming analytics code can be found under the directory 'TransactionHandlers' (pre-requisite: run the CQL schema create script as described above to create the necessary tables).
+Streaming analytics code can be found under the directory `TransactionHandlers/producer` (pre-requisite: make sure you have run the CQL schema create script as described above to create the necessary tables).

 Follow the installation and set up instructions [here:](https://github.com/simonambridge/RTFAP2/tree/master/TransactionHandlers)